Intrinsic Width of the Flux Tube as a tool to explore confining mechanisms in Lattice Gauge Theories

 \section{Conclusions}

 In this work we performed a numerical study of the profile of the flux tube between two static sources in $\SU(2)$ Yang-Mills theory in $(2+1)$ dimensions.
 Through a careful analysis of the results, a typical length scale of the theory clearly emerged, which we identified as the intrinsic width $\lambda$ of the flux tube.
 Such a scale is independent on the length of the flux tube and stable at low temperatures.
 The main manifestation of this intrinsic width lies in the exponentially decaying tails in the flux tube profile.
 These tails constitute an evident deviation from the Gaussian profile, which in turn would be typical of widthless oscillating objects.
 We estimated the value of the intrinsic width in units of the string tension to be $\lambda \sqrt{\sigma}= 0.244(4)$, which interestingly is essentially compatible with the value extracted in Ref.~\cite{Amorosso:2026mdo} from the entanglement entropy of the flux tube.
-This result can be compared to interesting scales: it is close to the inverse of the mass of the lightest glueball $M_0$, and also compatible with the lower bound given by the smallest possible width allowed by an EST description of the flux tube.

-In particular the relationship with $1/M_0$ deserves a thorough investigation, since both in the $\mathrm{U}(1)$ case and in the holographic analysis of Refs.~\cite{Danielsson:1998wt, Canneti:2025afi} the intrinsic width equals exactly the inverse of the mass gap of the theory.
+The relationship with the inverse of the mass of the lightest glueball is of particular relevance: we find that $\lambda$ is indeed in the same ballpark of $1/ M_0$, but statistically incompatible with its precise value.
+This issue deserves a thorough investigation, since both in the $\mathrm{U}(1)$ case and in the holographic analysis of Refs.~\cite{Danielsson:1998wt, Canneti:2025afi} the intrinsic width equals exactly the inverse of the mass gap of the theory.
 Our future goals include a careful numerical determination of $\lambda \sqrt{\sigma}$ in $\SU(N)$ gauge theories with increasing $N$, in order to understand how the results of careful lattice computations approach the holographic large-$N$ prediction.